FaresElmenshawi/Face-Detection/README.md

 Darknet (YOLOv4)

 ## Dataset
-The dataset used for fine-tuning consists of images of faces along with annotations indicating the coordinates of the bounding boxes around each face..
+The dataset used for fine-tuning consists of images of people wearing and not wearing masks, along with annotations indicating the coordinates of the bounding boxes around each face and whether the person is wearing a mask or not.

 ## Fine-Tuning
-To fine-tune the YOLOv4 model for face detection, follow these steps:
+To fine-tune the YOLOv4 model for real-time face mask detection, follow these steps:

 Prepare the dataset: Download the dataset and convert it to the YOLOv4 format.

 Download the pre-trained weights: Download the pre-trained YOLOv4 weights from the official Darknet website.

-Modify the YOLOv4 configuration file: Update the YOLOv4 configuration file yolov4.cfg to include a new class for faces.
-You can use the provided configuration file yolov4-obj.cfg as a template.
+Modify the YOLOv4 configuration file: Update the YOLOv4 configuration file yolov4.cfg to include new classes for "with_mask" and "without_mask".
+You can use the provided configuration file yolov4-custom.cfg as a template.

 Train the model: Train the YOLOv4 model on the fine-tuning dataset using the darknet command-line tool.

+Test the model: Test the model on images and videos to verify its performance in real-time face mask detection.

+Note: The model may need to be re-trained periodically as new face mask styles emerge.